mohitmujawdiya/Legion-Power-Plan-Hotkey/README.md

 # How to make it run at startup?

-1. Go to Start Menu > Search and Open Task Schedular
+1. Go to Start Menu > Search and Open Task Scheduler
 2. Go to Actions > Create a basic task
 3. Name it "Legion Power Plan Hotkey" and Press Next
 4. Set trigger to "When I log on" and Press Next